LeeCampbell/IntroToRx/content/05_Filtering.md

 A side effect of this cascading `Subscribe` is that `Where` (like most other LINQ operators) is neither inherently _hot_ or _cold_: since it just subscribes to its source, then it will be hot if its source is hot, and cold if its source is cold.

 The `Where` operator passes on all elements for which its `predicate` callback returns `true`.
-To be more precise, when you subscribt to `Where`, it will create its own `IObserver<T>` which it passes as the argument to `source.Subscribe`, and this observer invokes the `predicate` for each call to `OnNext`.
+To be more precise, when you subscript to `Where`, it will create its own `IObserver<T>` which it passes as the argument to `source.Subscribe`, and this observer invokes the `predicate` for each call to `OnNext`.
 If that predicate returns `true`, then and only then will the observer created by `Where` call `OnNext` on the observer that you passed to `Where`.

 `Where` always passes the final call to either `OnComplete` or `OnError` through.
 That means that if you were to write this: